raviagrwl420/variable-selection/README.md

-# CMPT 419/726: Machine Learning Course Project
+# Variable Selection for Branching in Mixed Integer Linear Programming (MILP)

-Python implementation for the machine learning course project titled "Variable Selection for Branching in Mixed Integer Linear Programming"
+We implemented variable selection for branching in MILP as the machine learning course project.
+The project was based on the paper titled "Learning to Branch in Mixed Integer Programming" by Khalil et al. (2016).

 ## Getting Started
 The implementation uses Python 2.7 along with CPLEX 12.8.

 ### Prerequisites